Orlando Parental Alienation Lawyer

 This type of manipulation of the child is often very effective and can cause a child to not want contact with the other parent.
 Most courts absolutely hate this type of conduct as it can cause severe emotional damage to a child.
 When this type of conduct is proven in court, judges come down very hard in many cases on the parent who has taken part in this type of manipulation of a child.

 In conclusion, it is important for parents who find themselves in this position where the other parent is acting in a way to exclude them from their child’s life to remember that they are not alone.
-These parents should also remember that in most cases the law does provide a way to overcome this type of conduct and they should seek out an experienced child custody attorney in Orlando or in their area.
+These parents should also remember that in most cases the law does provide a way to overcome this type of conduct, and they should seek out an experienced child custody attorney in Orlando or in their nearby area – such as Winter Park or Dr. Phillips.
 Taking action in cases like these is not something to be delayed or put off in any way because the more time that goes by without one parent seeing a child, the more of a status quo that will be established of limited contact with a child.
 This can add extra difficulty in obtaining an order for fair time-sharing with a child.

 Schedule a Confidential Consultation Today